The Shape of Awake®: Meditation and the Alexander Technique

 October 22–27, 2019

+This program has been cancelled.
 To take this posture itself is the purpose of our practice.
 When you have this posture, you have the right state of mind, so there is no need to try to attain some special state. – Suzuki Roshi

 Being upright is not just an arbitrary shape, it’s a perfect expression of meditation itself.
 In this week of intensive practice, Hope Martin, a master teacher of the Alexander Technique, will help you establish ease, non-striving, and a friendly relationship to yourself in meditation and everyday activities.
 Her hands-on work makes subtle adjustments to the head, neck and back to access effortless, balanced posture – both light and grounded.
 Principles from the practice of Focusing will be introduced to befriend habitually stuck places and to access the wisdom that resides in the holding pattern.
 Become aware of unconscious habits that result in tension, pain, fixed posture and mindset and shift to a more expansive, balanced and joyful way of being.